amitinfo2k/ai-examples/jolt_ocsf_parser_ai/README.md

 ## Output

+The tool generates two main output files:
-The tool generates a JOLT specification that can be used with the JOLT CLI or library to transform OCSF logs into the desired format.
+1. **JOLT Specification** (`jolt_spec.json`): The generated JOLT specification that can be used to transform OCSF logs.
+2. **Validation Report** (`validation_report.json`): A report confirming whether the generated spec successfully transforms the input to the expected output.
+It details any discrepancies found.

 ## Customization